Bacon and egg cups are easy to make and so much fun to eat. These very tasty cups are the perfect keto and low carb breakfast!

-I find that the best way to make them is in 4-oz ramekins, same size as muffin cups but ceramic and so there’s far less risk of them sticking to the pan.
+I find that it’s best to make them in 4-oz ramekins, which are the same size as muffin cups but are ceramic and so there’s far less risk of the eggs sticking to the pan.

 - Olive oil cooking spray